MarkPinsker/23-Conjecture/README.md

 See [OEIS A022557](https://oeis.org/A022557)
 It is faster to read this list of numbers from a file in which case you can specify this filename in the configuration file.
 The file A022557.txt is an example but the bigger the file the more efficient the search.
-For example if the file goes up to 50 billion then less than 0.1% of integers are represented, so the search would be over 1000 times faster than if this file wasn't used.
+For example if the file goes up to 50 billion then 88,579,424 (less than 0.2%) integers are represented, so the search would be over 564 times faster than if this file wasn't used.

 ### 2. Calculate for every positive integer up to cube of maximum z parameter if sum of two cubes